Reducing tax liability by offsetting losses

 Losses under capital gains have a boundary.
 This means, these have to be adjusted against other capital gains only and not against other incomes.
 Long-term capital loss (LTCL) can be adjusted only with long-term capital gains (LTCG), not short-term gains.
 But, short-term capital loss (STCL) can be set-off either with long- or short-term capital gain (STCG).

 If the income from some source is exempted from tax, loss from such a source cannot be set-off.
-Any long-term loss on sale of shares or equity funds cannot be set-off at all, as the long-term gain from the sale of these instruments is exempted.
-For instance,

 To be eligible to carry forward and set-off any loss against profits, it is important to file tax returns.
 If the loss return is filed after the due date, the Income Tax department may condone the delay only if it is satisfied with the reason behind your inability to file the returns on time.